SnowyEgret/scad-lx/README.md

 ![woofer_adapter](/images/woofer_adapter.png)

 ### base.scad
 Connects to the bottom of the woofer pipe and has 3 or more legs with holes for insetings threaded inserts for adjustable feet.
-It has an opening underneath for accessing the interior of the pipe and is closed by a terminal cup with mounts for banana plugs.
+Has an opening underneath for accessing the interior of the pipe and is closed by a terminal cups.
+Unless your printer has an enormous bed, the ring and legs will have to be printed separately.

 ![base](/images/base.png)